 Leading brands with cases that run over $200 include Burberry, Dolce & Gabbana, Fendi, Gucci and Christian Louboutin.
-Some of the next tier designers went with partnerships, and cases with their brands cost below $100 and usually offer more in personal fashion statement than protection.
+Some of the next tier designers went with mainstream case maker partnerships.
+Their cases usually cost below $100 but offer more in personal fashion statement than robust protection.

 For the right color, for the right fabric or look or image, some may be willing to give on all other criteria.
-Just remember when taking an iPhone to take on the red carpet, don’t drop it, because there usually isn’t much padding between the thin red rental carpet and the concrete beneath it.
+Just remember when taking device on the red carpet, don’t drop it, because there usually isn’t much padding between the thin red rental carpet and the concrete beneath it.

-Perhaps the heaviest add-on to a case is a battery.
+The most massive case add-on is a battery.
 And like many other categories, where once a large number of vendors supplied cases, many have left this niche.
 There are three reasons for this market shift.
 First, battery life has improved on the phones.
 Second, charging stations and access to power has become nearly ubiquitous with many coffee shops, airport and restaurants offering ample outlets.
 The third reason is the movement away from cases with batteries, to smaller, individual batteries that can be left home if extra juice is unlikely to be required.
-All day at San Diego Comic-Con may require some extra juice, but a battery in stowed in a backpack is lighter overall than lifting a heavier phone every time you want to take a picture.
+All day at San Diego Comic-Con may need some extra juice, but a battery stowed in a backpack is lighter overall than lifting a heavier phone for every picture.

-Unless you run out of power regularly or don’t have access to a charging option during the day, don’t consider these as you everyday case.
-No matter the model, they add significant extra weight.
+Those who don’t run low on power regularly or don’t have access to a charging option during the day don’t need a battery add-on as their everyday case.
+No matter the model, batteries add significant extra weight.
 Rather, keep a battery case handy for plane rides or extended walking tours where getting power may be a challenge.
-And if you’ve got a bunker, keep at least one charged at all times in case the zombies cut your power.
+For those with a bunker, keep at least one battery case charged at all times in the event zombies cut your power.